PoCInnovation/Workshops/software/4.Docker/README.md

 To finish, you will containerize your `Epytodo` project.
 If you do not have one, we give you a downloadable tar file in the [src](./src/epytodo) directory, **but use yours if it works!**

  To do that, you will create:
-- A `Dockerfile` to build the image of your API (like in Step 2, but the API is in python, so dependencies installation will be different)
+- A `Dockerfile` to build the image of your API (like in Step 2, but the API is in python, so dependencies installation will be different).
+You must use the `python:3.7.5-alpine` image
 - A `docker-compose.yml` to create and link the database to your API

 Your folder structure should look like this: